 - Frozen ground turkey will last more than a a month in the freezer.

 - If you buy in bulk, cook the turkey in large batches.
-Store cooked ground turkey in portions perfect for soup and casseroles to make meal prep super easy!
-I do this with turkey, chicken, and ground beef when it goes on sale!
+Store cooked it in portions perfect for soup and casseroles to make meal prep super easy!
+I do this with turkey, chicken, and beef when it goes on sale!

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!